PLStek/PLSapi/README.md

 ![GitHub Issues or Pull Requests](https://img.shields.io/github/issues/PLStek/PLSapi)
 ![GitHub Issues or Pull Requests](https://img.shields.io/github/issues-pr/PLStek/PLSapi)

-This is a FastAPi backend for the PLSres Angular app.
+This is a FastAPI backend for the PLSres Angular app.
 It allows the centralization of teaching resources linked to the PL$tek project.

 ## Prerequisites